StasTODD/telegram-bot/README.md

 ### It can do:
 ✔️ Get info about API token and admins id from yaml-file.

-✔️ Send message to admin if tbot was started.
+✔️ Send message to admin(s) if telegram bot was started.

-✔️ Admin ID checker in decorator.
+✔️ Admin(s) ID checker in decorator.
 It splitting clients privileges.

-✔️ Work with Privatbank API for check USD/UAH course.
+✔️ Work with [Privatbank](https://privatbank.ua/) API for check USD/UAH course.

-✔️ Work with Exmo cryptoexchange API for check BTC/USD course.
+✔️ Work with [Exmo](https://exmo.com/) cryptoexchange API for check BTC/USD course.

 ✔️ Privatbank and Exmo have reply-format in the image.

+✔️ Work with [openweathermap](https://openweathermap.org/) API for weather check.

+✔️ Send geoposition in chat - get coordinates in text format.
 ### In the future, will be support this functions:
-❔ Work with Raspberry PI.
+❔ Work with [Raspberry PI](https://www.raspberrypi.org/) soft/device modules.

-❔ Listen commands for work with digital camera.
+❔ Listen commands for work with Raspberry PI digital camera.

-❔ Work with weather site API for weather check.

 ❔ Work with dashboard creater for summary all info.